If Your Claim Is Denied

 "Insufficient Base Period Wages"

-What It Means: EDD doesn't see enough wages in your base period.
+What It Means: EDD doesn't see enough wages in your base period to qualify.

 How to Appeal: